hashicorp/terraform/website/docs/language/values/variables.html.md

 should be at least one full sentence explaining the constraint that failed, using a sentence structure similar to the above examples.

+Multiple `validation` blocks can be declared in which case error messages will be returned for _all_ failed conditions.

 ### Suppressing Values in CLI Output

 [inpage-sensitive]: #suppressing-values-in-cli-output